TuxInvader/focal-mainline-builder/README.md

 ## Flavour lowlatency removed

-With kernel 5.17 the mainline kernel discontinued the lowlatency flavour.
-So, the default build now only builds the `generic` flavour on 5.17+.
-The build scripti has been updated to recreate lowlatency options, but only if you specify that with `--flavour=lowlatency`.
+With kernel 5.16.12 the mainline kernel discontinued the lowlatency flavour.
+So, the default build now only builds the `generic` flavour on 5.16.12+.
+The build script has been updated to recreate lowlatency options, but only if you specify that with `--flavour=lowlatency`.

 ## Additional options